-2. Never, never lose sight of why you are doing it
+1. Never, ever lose sight of why you are doing it

 Running a business can be a lonely affair.
 Sometimes you can feel quite isolated – with no one to bounce ideas off or share challenges with.

 We are social and emotional beings.
-All through my career I have found it helpful to have a solid half dozen people who I know I can call upon for support, who share my values and who I can confide in.
+Have a group of people you can call on for support, who share your values and who you can confide in.

 Networking is an essential part of the job.
 We don’t have the big marketing bucks of the big companies, so we rely on a network of people to be our ‘extended sales team’.